The *-Edge-Reinforced Random Walk: Introduction

 \begin{lemma} Let $(\al_{i,j})_{(i,j)\in E}$ be a set of positive weights on the edges such that $\al_{i,j}=\al_{j^*,i^*}$.
 Let $(W_e)_{e\in \tilde E}$ be independent Gamma random variables with parameters $\al_{i,j}$.
 Let $(X_n)_{n\in\N}$ be the discrete time process describing the successive jumps of $(X_t)_{t\ge 0}$ and let $\P_{i_0}(\cdot )= \E\left(\P^W_{i_0}(\cdot )\right) $ be the annealed law obtained after taking expectation with respect to the r.v. $W$.
 Then, under the annealed law $\P_{i_0}$, $(X_n)_{n\ge 0}$ has the law of the $\star$-ERRW defined in the first part. \end{lemma} \begin{proof} The proof is similar to that of Lemma 4.7 in \cite{tarres3} and Theorem 1 in \cite{sabot-tarres}. \end{proof}

-The \sVRJP is not partially exchangeable in the sense of Diaconis and Freedman \cite{diaconis-freedman}, which makes its study more difficult than the reversible Vertex-Reinforced Jump Process.
-It is analysed in a separate paper by Sabot and Tarr\`es \cite{*vrjp}: after a suitable randomization of the initial local times, the \sVRJP becomes partially exchangeable.
-After that randomization, the limiting measure can be computed and a random Schr\"{o}dinger operator approach can be also be taken, as in \cite{sabot-tarres,STZ17} in the non-directed case.
-The non-randomized \sVRJP can be written as a mixture of conditioned Markov jump processes, after a proper time change.
+The \sVRJP is not partially exchangeable in the sense of Diaconis and Freedman \cite{diaconis-freedman}, see \cite{starvrjp1}.
+This leads to several new difficulties and phenomena.
+The \sVRJP is analysed in separate papers by Sabot and Tarr\`es \cite{starvrjp1,starvrjp2}: after a suitable randomization of the initial local times, the \sVRJP becomes partially exchangeable.
+After that randomization, the limiting measure is computed and a random Schr\"{o}dinger operator representation is obtained, extending \cite{sabot-tarres,STZ17} in the \sVRJP case.
+The non-randomized \sVRJP can also be written as a mixture of conditioned Markov jump processes, after a proper time change.

-As shown in the following Section \ref{exch}, extending the corresponding result of Bacallado \cite{bacallado2} for the variable-order ERRW, the $\star$-ERRW is partially exchangeable under some assumptions on the initial weights $\al$.
-The main goal of this work is to compute the limiting measure given in Theorem \ref{main}.
-Our technique of proof is based on a discrete Feynman-Kac identity, and it yields in particular a short proof of the so-called magic formula of Diaconis and Coppersmith for ERRW, see \cite{coppersmith,keane-rolles1}: note that in the latter case, the computation of the Gaussian normalization is much simpler.